hybridadmin/ansible-role-fancy-console/README.md

 - ~/projects/zsh/my-plugin --no-local-clone # plugin from local directory
 ```

-Note that bundles can use conditions for load.
+Note that bundles can use conditions for loading.
 There are two types of conditions:

 1. Command conditions.
 Just add `command` to bundle: